 Prebiotics and probiotics are confusing to people.
 How do I know if I have a prebiotic or a probiotic?
 What does each one have to offer?
 We’ll have two posts that will help to define prebiotics and probiotics, explain what they are, and how they can work together.
 This first post covers prebiotics, with an “E”.

-Also referred to as “prebiotic fiber,” are non-digestible fibers that act as a food source for some of the bacteria that naturally live in our gastrointestinal (GI) tract.
+Also referred to as “prebiotic fiber,” these are non-digestible carbohydrates that act as a food source for some of the bacteria that naturally live in our gastrointestinal (GI) tract.
 You can think of prebiotics as fertilizer for “good” or beneficial gut bacteria.
 Examples of prebiotics that you may see on food labels include inulin, fructooligosaccharides (FOS) and polyols, including lactulose (1).

-Types of fibers that are prebiotics can also be found naturally in many foods including human breast milk, whole grains, bananas, garlic, onions, artichokes and honey.
+Types of carbohydrates that are prebiotics can also be found naturally in many foods including human breast milk, whole grains, bananas, garlic, onions, artichokes and honey.
 This list is not all-inclusive, but gives you an idea of what foods contain prebiotics.
 Of note, it is ok to cook foods that contain prebiotic-type fibers without losing many of the benefits.

 While everyday foods – fruits, vegetables, whole grains, nuts and seeds – contain fiber, we tend to think of these as specific fiber ingredients that are isolated and added to foods or formula for benefits.
 Many different everyday foods now have prebiotics added, and some nutritional formulas have prebiotics added.
 Prebiotics can also be taken as a supplement to the diet, for example a powder that you stir into foods or beverages.